circleci/circleci-docs/jekyll/_cci2/hello-world-windows.md

 * See the [Concepts]({{site.baseurl}}/2.0/concepts/) document for a summary of 2.0 configuration and the hierarchy of top-level keys in a .circleci/config.yml file.
 * Refer to the [Workflows]({{site.baseurl}}/2.0/workflows) document for examples of orchestrating job runs with concurrent, sequential, scheduled, and manual approval workflows.
 * Find complete reference information for all keys and pre-built Docker images in the [Configuring CircleCI]({{site.baseurl}}/2.0/configuration-reference/) and [CircleCI Images]({{site.baseurl}}/2.0/circleci-images/) documentation, respectively.

-## Software pre-installed on the Windows image
-{: #software-pre-installed-on-the-windows-image }

-To find information on what software is pre-installed on the Windows image, please visit the [Developer Hub](https://circleci.com/developer/machine/image/windows-server).
-The Windows image page on the Developer Hub lists links to the most recent updates.